Raving Dave Fans Unite!

 Q: Are there any recordings of these shows available?

 A: Why, yes!
-The Webcast is available through Dave's Web site (see above), and the Meta Media Official Bootleg Series - 'Solo Live': Live at Marian College, released in June, 2000.
+The Meta Media Official Bootleg Series - 'Solo Live': Live at Marian College, released in June, 2000.
 This disc covers Dave's performance at Marian College in Fond du Lac, Wisconsin on October 6, 1999.
 During this show, he mixed songs with stories of his growing up and being part of The Kinks.
-The disc is available only through his official web site.
-Details and on-line ordering are available on Dave's site at http://www.davedavies.com/new.htm.
+The disc was available only through his official web site, but this disc is sold out.

 Q: I didn't think that his solo stuff from the 1960s was really all that good.
 Why should I bother going?